AKL001/CPP/Module04/README.md

 - virtual vs Pure virtual (=0) => virtual : can be overriden in subclass , but Pure must be overriden in subclass , also the abstract base class can be created as an instance

+- Interface vs Abstract class :
+    => Abstract class : need to have at  least one pure virtual function, can have member functions, have non-virtual functions.
+    => Interface class : No data members no implemeted methods , only pure virtual functions.